 Undergraduate vs Graduate

-The terms undergraduate and graduate are associated with higher studies and reflect the level at which a student is in his long and arduous journey to obtain the knowledge about a subject and also to carve out a career for himself in his chosen field of study.
-Normally, like in any other field, higher studies are a ladder where undergraduate courses come before graduate courses and one can go for master’s degree only after completing undergraduate courses.
-There are more differences in undergraduate and graduate that will be discussed in this article.
+The difference between undergraduate and graduate is very easy to understand once you identify what each term stands for.
+The terms undergraduate and graduate are associated with higher studies.
+Undergraduate and graduate reflect the level at which a student is in his long and arduous journey to obtain the knowledge about a subject and also to carve out a career for himself in his chosen field of study.
+Normally, like in any other field, higher studies are a ladder where undergraduate courses come before graduate courses.
+As a result, one can go for master’s degree, which is a graduate degree programme, only after completing undergraduate courses.
+There are more differences between undergraduate and graduate courses that will be discussed in this article.

-It is only after successful completion of undergraduate course known variously as BS, BSc, and BA, B.Tech, or BEng (bachelor of engineering) that a student can aspire to go for higher studies and enroll into master’s course.
-A bachelor’s degree is mostly of three to four year duration whereas graduate courses are of two year duration.
-Graduate courses are known as MA, MSc, MTech, MS etc.
+It is only after successful completion of undergraduate course known variously as BS, BSc, and BA, B.Tech, or BEng (bachelor of engineering) that a student can aspire to go for higher studies and enroll into a graduate course such as master’s degree programme.
+A bachelor’s degree is mostly of three to four years duration whereas graduate courses are of two years duration.
+Graduate courses are known as MA, MSc, MTech, MS, etc. It is only when a student completes his bachelor’s course and gets enrolment in a master’s degree course that he is referred to as a graduate student.
+The highest graduate degree that a student can follow is the doctoral degree.
+It involves research work too.
+Usually, you can study a doctoral degree only after you complete your master’s.

 • Higher studies start with undergraduate courses and the next step in higher studies is graduate courses.

-• One can go in for graduate course only after successfully completing undergraduate courses.
+• One can go in for a graduate course only after successfully completing undergraduate courses.

 • Undergraduate courses lay the basic foundation that is used as a foothold or springboard to pursue graduate courses later on.

-• Undergraduate courses are of three year duration whereas graduate courses are of two year duration
+• Undergraduate courses are of three years duration whereas graduate courses are of two years duration.
+Sometimes an undergraduate course can be more than three years.

 • An undergraduate has to study several subjects in his chosen field of study while at graduate level in depth knowledge about a subject is provided.